MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 8. Buttons, LEDs, and switches are not implemented.
 9. Fasteners may not constrain two parts properly. (untested)
 10. (related) fastener insertion hint (next task)
-11. Europlug connector_pos_relative_to_center_male and female are not implemented.
+11. Europlug terminal_pos_relative_to_center_male and female are not implemented.
 (DONE, tested.)
-12. connector_pos_relative_to_center_male and female are not used properly.
+12. terminal_pos_relative_to_center_male and female are not used properly.
 Links are most likely gotten by the center of the part (although I think I fixed it?).
 Possibly, may not work at all (DONE, untested).
 13. ~~Fasteners and electronics rely on MJCF and MJCF does not support links and glb mesh imports.
 WON'T DO: better to use MJCF and just export to obj.
 And calculate fixed frames manually.~~
 - MJCF caused unexpected problems/bugs.
 It isn't necessary either.
 Deprecate mjcf and use meshes instead.
 (DONE) ~~14.
 Simulating my small objects on meter scale is not stable (as indicated by Genesis).
 Need to change settings of Genesis to milimeter including exports.~~ (Reverted)